23 Kaiser Permanente patients at risk for illness after equipment may not have been disinfected

 LARGO, Md. - Kaiser Permanente says a piece of equipment may not have been thoroughly disinfected and sterilized during the colonoscopy or upper endoscopy of 23 people at its medical facility in Largo.

-The procedures for the 23 patients were performed in April and they have been all contacted by their doctors this week informing them that they discovered a defect in the equipment, which may have affected the effectiveness of the sterilization process.
+The patients were all contacted by their doctors this week after the health care provider discovered a defect in its equipment, which may have affected the effectiveness of the sterilization process.

-The patients are being asked by Kaiser Permanente to return for screening tests for possible risks for illnesses such as HIV and hepatitis C.
+All 23 patients are being asked by Kaiser Permanente to return to undergo screening tests for possible risks of illnesses such as HIV and hepatitis C after the equipment was used for their procedures in April.

 Kaiser Permanente said in a statement: